Hackathonzx/astropals/README.md

 # AstroPet - NFT-Based Digital Collectibles

 AstroPet is a decentralized NFT-based platform allowing users to create, mint, and trade unique digital pets.
-Built on the Arbitrum blockchain with ERC-721 tokens, AstroPet features cross-chain compatibility, metadata updates, and burnable tokens, making it versatile for game-like environments and future expansion.
+Built on the Lisk blockchain with ERC-721 tokens, AstroPet features cross-chain compatibility, metadata updates, and burnable tokens, making it versatile for game-like environments and future expansion.

 # Project Overview